Skip to main content

 The legal analysis of wellness programs involves the application of several complex legal doctrines.
 The ADA’s prohibition on disability-based discrimination is a key consideration.
 The ADA generally prohibits employers from making disability-related inquiries or requiring medical examinations of employees unless they are job-related and consistent with business necessity.

 However, the ADA includes a safe harbor for voluntary wellness programs.
-The meaning of “voluntary” in this context has been the subject of much litigation and regulatory debate.
+The meaning of “voluntary” in this con has been the subject of much litigation and regulatory debate.
 The EEOC’s position has been that a wellness program is not voluntary if it imposes a penalty for non-participation.
 However, the line between a permissible incentive and a coercive penalty is not always clear.

 GINA’s prohibition on genetic discrimination is also relevant.
-GINA prohibits employers from requesting, requiring, or purchasing about employees or their family members.
+GINA prohibits employers from requesting, requiring, or purchasing genetic information about employees or their family members.
 This has implications for wellness programs that include health risk assessments that ask about family medical history.
 GINA includes a narrow exception for wellness programs, but only if the employee provides prior, voluntary, and written consent, and the information is used for the purpose of the wellness program and not for underwriting purposes.

 The legal and ethical complexities of wellness programs require a careful balancing of competing interests and a deep understanding of the relevant legal doctrines.